sicktronics/Final-Graph-Project/README.md

+## 1. "Create a design before you start coding that describes or shows how a graph structure could be used to store some kinds of data and solve some kind of problem (yes, this can be a game that needs a graph to represent a map!)"

+- add note about directed graph, mst conflict

 ## 2. "Create some tests (at least two for each piece of functionality) before you start coding..."

 Note: More testing of functionality takes place in the "Demo" section of the project below.